MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/admin-access-teams.md

     ![Clear and select roles](media/access-teams-12.PNG "Clear and select roles")

-## Step 2: Create an access team and add users to it
+## Option 2: Create an access team and add users to it

 A user can be associated with more than one access team.